2017 Edmonton attack

 The 2017 Edmonton attack was a stabbing and vehicle-ramming attack that occurred in Edmonton, Alberta, Canada, on September 30, 2017.
 Edmonton police constable Mike Chernyk was hit and stabbed by 30-year-old Abdulahi Sharif, who then struck four pedestrians with a rental truck during a police chase.
 Chernyk and all four injured pedestrians survived and were hospitalized.
 The incident was investigated as a possible Islamist terrorist attack, with police confirming the presence of an Islamic State of Iraq and the Levant flag in the van that rammed the police officer.
-Sharif was convicted of eleven criminal charges including five counts of attempted murder, but was not charged with terrorism-related offenses.
+Sharif was convicted of eleven criminal charges including five counts of attempted murder, but was not charged with terrorism-related offences.

 Attack and pursuit

 On September 30, 2017, a military appreciation night football game between the Edmonton Eskimos and the Winnipeg Blue Bombers was being held.
-During the game, a driver deliberately rammed into Edmonton police constable Mike Chernyk, who was standing between a barricade and his police car near Commonwealth Stadium in Edmonton at around 8:15 p.m.
+During the game, a driver deliberately rammed Edmonton police constable Mike Chernyk, who was standing between a barricade and his police car near Commonwealth Stadium in Edmonton at around 8:15 p.m.
 After exiting his car, the driver stabbed Chernyk before fleeing the scene.
 Around midnight, a U-Haul rental truck was pulled over at a police checkpoint on Wayne Gretzky Drive and 112 Avenue during a manhunt.

 After officers identified the driver as Chernyk's attacker, he drove off with a dozen police vehicles in pursuit.
 While fleeing police, the man drove into four pedestrians, two of them in an alleyway near 109 Street and Jasper Avenue, and the other two near 107 Street and Jasper Avenue.
-Eventually, the rental truck was PIT maneuvered by police at the intersection of 107 Street and 100 Avenue, and the driver was arrested.
+Eventually, the rental truck was PIT manoeuvred by police at the intersection of 107 Street and 100 Avenue, and the driver was arrested.
 Police investigated the incident as an act of terrorism.

 Victims

 The first victim of the attack, Edmonton police constable Mike Chernyk, received several injuries, including stab wounds to his face and hands.
-He was released from the hospital the following day, returned to work 18 days later, and has claimed things have "returned to normal".
+He was released from the hospital the following day, returned to work 18 days later, and claimed things had "returned to normal".

 The four pedestrians hit by the rental truck suffered various injuries ranging from "broken arms to brain bleeds".
 Two of them were released from the hospital after treatment the following day.
 Of the remaining two still hospitalized, one was upgraded from critical condition to stable, and the other suffered a fractured skull but has since regained consciousness.